Pirates vs. Mariners Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 16 doubles, a triple, six home runs, 14 walks and 28 RBI (51 total hits).
-He has stolen six bases.
+- Reynolds has 16 doubles, two triples, seven home runs, 15 walks and 32 RBI (54 total hits).
+He has stolen seven bases.

 Reynolds Recent Games